Barry Manilow: 2020s

 On February 14, 2020, Manilow released Night Songs II, which debuted at No. 32 on the Billboard 200, marking his sixth consecutive decade of top 40-charting albums beginning with Barry Manilow II in 1975.

 In April 2020, Manilow scored his 36th top-20 Billboard Adult Contemporary chart hit with "When the Good Times Come Again", which peaked at number 12 the week of July 2.
 The song was originally recorded for his self-titled 1989 album and never released as a single.
 A fan made a lyric video for the song when the COVID-19 pandemic hit.
 Manilow found the video and posted it on his Facebook page, leading his management company to send the song to radio stations for airplay.

 In August 2020, Manilow sold his song catalog to Hipgnosis Songs Fund.

 In 2021, Manilow started his The Hits Come Home residency at the Westgate Hotel in Las Vegas.

 On December 11, 2023, NBC aired the Christmas special Barry Manilow's A Very Barry Christmas, featuring Manilow.

 A fourteen-night residency at the London Palladium in May and June 2024 has been billed as the "last, last UK concerts".

-On September 23, 2025, Barry Manilow released the Peter Allen/Dean Pitchford-penned song "Once Before I Go," a single from his forthcoming album What a Time.
+On September 23, 2025, Manilow released the Peter Allen/Dean Pitchford-penned song "Once Before I Go," a single from his forthcoming album What a Time.